grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 Only known, verified, and trusted members of the Pool may have their vouchers accepted in the Pool.
 The Pool must maintain documented governance procedures for who may issue, and under what limits.

-### 3.6 Symbolic, Non-Enforceable Commitments
+### 3.6 Symbolic Commitments; Enforceable Swap Loan Obligations

-Vouchers are to be treated as symbolic representations of intent to contribute, not legally enforceable IOUs.
-They do not constitute financial claims, debts, or instruments of exchange under banking or securities law.
+Vouchers may function as symbolic representations of intent within the commons.
+Separately, Swap Loans are repayable obligations created when a participant swaps assets out of the Pool.
+The Pool’s Sign-at-Swap terms shall define the repayment/redemption mechanics, including that the loan claim may be assigned to a Holder by transfer of the Loan Voucher / Collateral Voucher.
+Nothing in this License permits Pools to represent Swap Loans as investments, securities, or interest-bearing credit products.

-### 3.7 Prohibition on Fiat Redemption
+3.7 Prohibition on Fiat Redemption Services

-No Pool may offer direct fiat, e-money, or cryptocurrency redemption services.
-Swaps must occur within the bounded mutual aid network.
+No Pool may present itself as offering fiat, e-money, or cryptocurrency “cash-out” or redemption services to the public.
+Swaps that deliver stablecoins or other assets are permitted only as Swap Loans within the bounded, peer-curated mutual aid network, governed by transparent limits and obligations.
+Pools must not market swaps as guaranteed convertibility to cash; swaps remain subject to inventory, limits, and the participant’s repayment/redemption obligations.

-### 3.8 Endowment Integrity
+### 3.8 Endowment Integrity (No Investor Rights)

-All resource injections into the Pool (e.g., stablecoins, airtime, food) must be classified as gifts or irrevocable endowments.
-They shall not accrue interest, create claims of ownership, or imply investor rights.
+All resource injections into the Pool (e.g., stablecoins, airtime, food) are gifts or irrevocable endowments to the Pool commons and do not create investor rights, ownership claims, or entitlement to interest for the donor.
+The Pool may deploy endowment assets as zero-interest Swap Loans to participants under the Sign-at-Swap terms.
+Any repayment replenishes Pool capacity and does not confer private ownership or profit rights.

 ### 3.9 Federated Governance Respect